 Adjust Last Operation

 A region can be scrolled vertically and/or horizontally by dragging it with the MMB.
-If the region has no zoom level, it can be scrolled by using the Wheel, while the mouse hovers over it.
+If the region has no zoom level, it can also be scrolled by using the Wheel while the mouse hovers over it.

 This can be used to stretch or compress the range to show more or less detail within the available screen space.
-To use these control select the dot and drag it to either increase or decrease the displayed range.
-You can also use the shortcut Ctrl-MMB and move the mouse left/right to adjust the horizontal range and move the mouse up/down to adjust the vertical range.
+Simply drag one of the dots to either increase or decrease the displayed range.
+You can also quickly adjust both the horizontal and vertical range by dragging in the editor with Ctrl-MMB.

 Changing the Size and Hiding